appirio-tech/direct-app/README.md

 ## running locally
 In this configuration, we'll run the direct app in a docker container locally but it unfortunately requires many dependencies so we'll need to run several containers and connect to the dev database.
 To run, follow these steps.

 1. Add your IP address to the direct-app-nat security group in the topcoder-dev AWS account.
+Just add all TCP to your IP.
+This is a whitelist in order to not make the db publicly accessible.
+You can get your ip from http://checkip.amazonaws.com/
 1. Add this entry to your local /etc/hosts file: `<docker ip> docker.topcoder-dev.com`.
 This is needed for auth integration that requires the same top level domain.
 You can get the docker ip with the command `boot2docker ip`
 2. Download the topcoder cache server image: `docker pull build.appirio.net:5050/tc-cache`
 2. Run `docker run -d --name=tc-cache -t build.appirio.net:5050/tc-cache`